Load example mixed dataset

 1

-Aim: Make inferences about shortness-of-breath (dyspnoea) when:
+Aim: Make inferences about shortness-of-breath (dyspnea) when:

-2. You have know-how/expert knowledge.
+2. You have expert knowledge

-Create a custom Directed Acyclic Graph
+Creating a Custom Directed Acyclic Graph

 edges = [('smoke', 'lung'),